-Within HealthStream Learning, we bring training and education content together with administrative and management tools through our Internet-based platforms, the HealthStream Learning Center[®] and a more streamlined version, HealthStream Express[TM].
+Within HealthStream Learning, we bring training and education content together with administrative and management tools through our Internet-based platforms, the HealthStream Learning Center® and a more streamlined version, HealthStream ExpressTM.
+We offer our Internet-based platform customers a wide array of additional courseware subscriptions.
 Our learning management system supports healthcare administrators in configuring training to meet the precise needs of different groups of employees, modifying training materials, and documenting that training has been completed.
-At December 31, 2007, 1,705,000 healthcare professionals had contracted subscriptions for our Internet-based HLC services.
+At December 31, 2008, 1,855,000 healthcare professionals had contracted subscriptions for our Internet-based HLC services.
 Pricing for the HLC is subscription based, with fees based on the number of subscribers, courseware provided, and other factors.
 We offer training, implementation, and account management services to facilitate adoption of our platform.
 Fees for training are based on the time and efforts of the personnel involved.
+Implementation fees vary based on the size, scope, and complexity of the project.

 Our Internet-based platform and our courseware are hosted in a central data center that allows authorized subscribers Internet access to our services, thereby eliminating the need for onsite local implementations of installed learning management products.
 A significant number of our customers that historically used our installed learning management products have transitioned to our Internet-based platform.
-We no longer sell our installed learning management products, and we plan to phase out support of these products during 2008.